 The Federal Labor Relations Authority (FLRA) is a quasi-judicial body created by the Civil Service Reform Act of 1978, commonly known as the Federal Service Labor-Management Relations Statute.
 The statute allows non-postal federal employees to organize, collectively bargain, and participate in labor organizations through the employees own free choice.

-Per the Authority website, “The Authority adjudicates: unfair labor practice disputes in which an Administrative Law Judge has issued a decision to which exceptions have been filed; applications of decisions and orders issued in representation matters; exceptions to grievance-arbitration awards; and negotiability disputes arising during collective bargaining.”
+“The Authority adjudicates: unfair labor practice disputes in which an Administrative Law Judge has issued a decision to which exceptions have been filed; applications of decisions and orders issued in representation matters; exceptions to grievance-arbitration awards; and negotiability disputes arising during collective bargaining.”
+FLRA.gov

-The FLRA will validate the signatures on the petition.
-Then, the FLRA will determine which employees are included in the “bargaining unit,” meaning employees that are eligible for union representation.
-The Authority will also set an election date for a secret-ballot election to be held.
+The FLRA will first validate the signatures on the petition.
+Then it will determine which employees are included in the “bargaining unit,” meaning employees that are eligible for union representation.
+The FLRA will set the date for a secret-ballot election.

-It takes a simple majority, 50% + 1, of the proposed bargaining unit to vote for PASS for PASS to win.
+It takes a simple majority, 50 percent + 1, of the proposed bargaining unit to vote for PASS for PASS to win.

 Once PASS wins the election, every employee in the bargaining unit is represented by PASS.
-To be a member of PASS, you must fill out an 1187 form to become a member of the union.
+To be a member of PASS, you must fill out an 1187 form.
 Union members can vote on national and local leadership, set bargaining priorities, approve or reject contracts, and perform a number of other vital functions that make sure we are a strong, successful union.